Kiss of the Spider Woman (novel): Plot

 Two prisoners, Luis Molina and Valentín Arregui, share a cell in a Buenos Aires prison.
-The story takes place between September 9, 1975 and October 8, 1975.
+The story takes place between September 9 and October 8, 1975.
 Molina is in jail for "corruption of a minor", while Valentín is a political prisoner who is part of a revolutionary group trying to overthrow the government.
 The two characters, seemingly opposites in every way, form an intimate bond in their cell, and their relationship changes both of them in profound ways.
 Molina recounts various films he has seen to Valentín in order to help them forget their situation.

 Toward the middle of the novel, the reader finds out that Molina is actually a spy planted in Valentín's cell to befriend him and try to extract information about his organization.
 Molina gets provisions from the outside for his cooperation with the officials in the hopes of keeping up appearances that his mother comes to visit him (thus giving him a reason to leave the cell when he reports to the warden).
 It is through his general acts of kindness to Valentín that the two fall into a romance and become lovers, albeit briefly.
 For his cooperation, Molina is paroled.
 On the day he leaves, Valentín asks Molina to take a message to his revolutionary group on the outside.
-Little does he know that he is also being followed by secret police trying to find the location of the group.
+Feeling guilty for having betrayed Valentín's trust, Molina agrees to deliver the message.
+However, unbeknownst to Molina, he is secretly being followed after his release by military agents who have correctly guessed Valentín would ask this of him.

-Molina dies after being shot by Valentín's group at the rendezvous point after the secret police disrupt the assignation.
-The novel ends in Valentín's consciousness, after he has been given an anesthetic following torture, in which he imagines himself sailing away with his beloved Marta.
+When Molina meets with Valentín's group, the military spies launch an attack and Valentín's comrades kill Molina as they mistakenly assume he deliberately brought the military there.
+The novel ends in Valentín's stream-of-consciousness, after he has been given an anesthetic following torture, in which he imagines himself sailing away with his beloved Marta.

 The First Film

 The first story Molina recounts, which opens the novel, is based on the movie Cat People (1942).
 During the narration, the reader finds out that Valentín sympathizes with the secretary because of his long-lost love, Marta.

+The title of the novel relates to this film: after the prisoners have become lovers, Valentín remarks that, rather than the panther woman who can never kiss anyone, Molina is “the spider woman, that traps men in her web”.